KernelHaven/IncrementalAnalysesInfrastructure/README.md

 Support for incremental anlyses in [KernelHaven](https://github.com/KernelHaven/KernelHaven).

-This plugin is currently under development.
-More information will be published here shortly.
+**This plugin is currently under development.
+More information will be published here shortly. **

+If you are interested in evaluation results concerning this plugin, check out [IncrementalAnalysesEvaluation](https://github.com/moritzfl/IncrementalAnalysesEvaluation).
+The release section contains the actual results of analysis executions on our reference system.
+You can expect the full results to be published there in the release section as the project progresses.

 ## Usage
 Export the project as a jar in eclipse and place the resulting file in the plugins folder of KernelHaven.